uzh-dqbm-cmi/auto-discern/README.md

 ### How to Use this Repo
 * `git clone` the repo and `cd` into it.
 * Run `pip install -e .` to install the repo's python package.
+  * If you get a `g++` error during installation, this may be due to a OSX Mojave, see [this StackOverflow answer](https://stackoverflow.com/questions/52509602/cant-compile-c-program-on-a-mac-after-upgrade-to-mojave).
 * Acquire a copy of this project's data and structure it according to "A Note on Data" below.
 * Skip on down to Example Usage below.

 ### A Note on Data
 This repo contains no data.
 To use this package, you must have a copy of the data locally, in the following file structure: